finos/open-source-readiness/docs/bok/Artifacts/DLP-Software.md

 3.  **Deep-Packet Inspection/Next Generation (2010s-)**.
 The next step for firewalls was to [inspect the contents of the packets](https://en.wikipedia.org/wiki/Deep_packet_inspection) being sent on the network (made more complex since most content on the internet is now encrypted).
 At a simple level, this allows the firewall to be able to filter based on a particular _web page within a site_, or filtering out specific types of action (e.g. `POST`ed data denied but `GET` requests _for_ data are allowed).

-## Firewalls and DLP
+### DLP and Open Source

 Internal firewalls have been used as a control for [Data Leakage Prevention (DLP)](../Activities/Level-3/Data-Leakage-Prevention).
 By removing access to sites such as [Google Docs](https://docs.google.com), or popular social networking sites, compliance teams are able to remove a certain vector of (mainly accidental) data exfiltration.

 Sites like [GitHub](https://github.com) are often included in deny-lists, since data can be posted to them.
 This prevents developers from viewing a large amount of open source software.

 Sites like [StackOverflow](https://stackoverflow.com) (a question-and-answer site for developers) are also often included in deny lists, because they too can have data posted to them, and have a strong social component.
+Being unable to access sites like this is a serious impediment to the effective use of open source software.

 A workaround for this is that some organisations can use [Deep Packet Inspection Firewalls](https://en.wikipedia.org/wiki/Deep_packet_inspection) to allow GitHub to be viewed either without login, or by denying `POST`ed data on the site (see above).
 In many cases, developers have to request access to GitHub (i.e. be added to the _allow list_ for the site) in order to be able to view it at all.